munkychop/bullet/README.md

     Bullet.on('hello', helloCallback);

-    // Attempt to trigger the 'hello' message – Bullet will trigger the event as expected:
+    // Attempt to trigger the 'hello' message – Bullet will call the 'helloCallback' function as expected:

     Bullet.trigger('hello');